jss367/jss367.github.io/_posts/2018-07-09-kangaroos-and-wallabies-iii-augmenting-the-data.md

 </tr>
 </table>

 All of these are still identifiable as kangaroos, so that's good.

-### Using every training image

-But we don't want to use this on just one image.
-We want to run this augmentor on every image in the dataset.
-To see how that's done, take a look at the implementation in the [class for preparing images](https://jss367.github.io/class-for-preparing-images.html).

-## Next steps

-Now that we have enough data, we can try to classify it.
-We'll do that in the [next notebook](https://jss367.github.io/kangaroos-and-wallabies-iii-classifying-the-data.html).
+We've got a good augmentation pipeline going that we could now use to prevent overfitting.